RoboCup

-RoboCup is an annual international robotics competition founded in 1996 by a group of university professors (including Hiroaki Kitano, Manuela M. Veloso, and Minoru Asada).
+RoboCup is an annual international robotics competition founded in 1996 by a group of university professors (including Hiroaki Kitano, Manuela M. Veloso, Itsuki Noda and Minoru Asada).
 The aim of the competition is to promote robotics and AI research by offering a publicly appealing – but formidable – challenge.

-The name RoboCup is a contraction of the competition's full name, "Robot Soccer World Cup" (based on the FIFA World Cup), but there are many other areas of competition such as "RoboCupRescue", "RoboCup@Home" and "RoboCupJunior".
-Peter Stone is the current president of RoboCup, and has been since 2019.
+The name RoboCup is a contraction of the competition's full name, "Robot World Cup Initiative" (based on the FIFA World Cup), but there are many other areas of competition such as "RoboCupRescue", "RoboCup@Home" and "RoboCupJunior".
+Claude Sammut is the current president of RoboCup, and has been since 2019.

-The official goal of the project:
+The official goal of the project is: